dvquentincarrel/Pyarch/README.md

 # Pyarch
-Python script using PyQt to organize files
+Python script using tkinter to organize pictures